 For each new foreground thread, the Performance Schema matches the user and host for the thread against the rows of the setup_actors table.
-If a row from that table matches, its ENABLED and HISTORY columns, respectively, of the threads table row for the thread.
+If a row from that table matches, its ENABLED and HISTORY column values are used to set the INSTRUMENTED and HISTORY columns, respectively, of the threads table row for the thread.
 This enables instrumenting and historical event logging to be applied selectively per host, user, or account (user and host combination).
 If there is no match, the INSTRUMENTED and HISTORY columns for the thread are set to NO.